Content is Everything

 I know why you’re reluctant to spend hours creating marketing mailout content that only gets a handful of opens.

-Therefore, I totally get why you think the task of online management is best assigned to a “co-ordinator” (aka: a lowly-paid junior).
+Therefore, I totally get why you think the task of digital media creation and management is best assigned to a “co-ordinator” (aka: a lowly-paid junior).

 But you truly would be missing out.